SCS-Technology-and-Innovation/Quiz/README.md

 # Quiz

-dynamic generation of quiz questions for D2L
+## Dynamic generation of quiz questions for D2L

-this is a first prototype attempt to generate basic CS questions with Python in the CSV format that the D2L template indicates
+This is a first prototype attempt to generate basic computer science and/or discrete math questions with Python in the CSV format that the D2L template indicates.